chrisaljoudi/transformatrix.js/README.md

 ## Who made this?

-WatchStop was written with care and love by [Chris](https://chrismatic.io/).
+This module was written with care and love by [Chris](https://chrismatic.io/).

 ## Contribution